LIT-Protocol/lit-pkp-cosmos/README.md

 <a href="https://twitter.com/LitProtocol"><img src="https://img.shields.io/twitter/follow/litprotocol?label=Follow&style=social"/></a>
 <br/>
 <br/>
-A small complimentary package for CosmJS that allows PKPs to sign and send transactions on the Cosmos Network.
+A small, complimentary package for CosmJS that allows PKPs to sign and send transactions on the Cosmos Network.
 </div>

 ### Install: